anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2017-01-13-rewriting-process-algebra-part-3-freeacp-implementation.md

 ## Suspension type as a free object
 If one has a `Tree[S]`, they do not have much choice but to execute it under `S`.
 This may not always be desirable: For instance, one may have a `Tree[`[Eval](https://static.javadoc.io/org.typelevel/cats-core_2.12/0.8.1/cats/Eval$.html)`]`, but want to execute it in parallel via `Future`.

-Another example is the `gui(code)` AA from our example: We agreed that it runs the `code` under a GUI thread of a particular GUI framework we are working under.
+Alternatively, `S` may stay constant, but the way of execution under `S` may not.
+A good example of this is the `setText(textField, string)` AA from our example: We agreed that it sets the text of `textField` to `string` under a particular GUI framework we are working under.
 But what if we want our program to work under several GUI frameworks?
+Each of them will have its own implementation of `textField` and the way to set its text will differ between the frameworks.

 For this reason, the function that runs the trees, [runM](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Tree.scala#L65), can take a natural transformation, `S ~> G`, using which one can specify how to map a suspended computation `S` to a suspended computation `G`.